 What Happens Next?
 When an SBA size protest or some other adverse action occurs, the SBA is required to perform a size determination.
 This also triggers an investigation where companies have to provide financials, business documents, and other information to the SBA as requested.

-If there is an adverse SBA size determination under 13 CFR 121, your business may be precluded from bidding on future contracts for that specific NAICS size standards code.
+If there is an adverse SBA size determination under 13 CFR Part 121, your business may be precluded from bidding on future contracts for that specific NAICS size standards code.

 You do have the right to initiate a small business size appeal.
 However, until the court reverses the SBA size determination decision, your company is barred from getting future contracts under that particular code.

-For help with an adverse SBA size determination or help with NAICS Size Standards compliance with 13 CFR 121, call our experienced SBA Size Standard protest lawyers at 1-866-601-5518.
+For help with an adverse SBA size determination or help with SBA Size Standards compliance with 13 CFR 121, call our experienced SBA Size Standard protest lawyers at 1-866-601-5518.